K-PaaS/application-platform-guide-eng/install/service/rabbitmq.md

 Succeeded
 ```

 ## <div id='3'> 3.
-RabbitMQ Linkage Sample App Description
+Description for Sample App including RabbitMQ Linkage

 This Sample App is deployed to PaaS-TA and can be used with RabbitMQ's service on Provision and Bind.

 ### <div id='3.1'> 3.1.
 Service Broker Registration

-When the RabbitMQ service pack deployment is completed, the application must first register the RabbitMQ service broker to use the service pack.
+When the RabbitMQ service pack deployment is completed, you must first register the RabbitMQ service broker to use the service pack in the application.
 When registering a service broker, you must log in as a user who can register a service broker in PaaS-TA.

 - Check the list of service brokers.